adobe/aepsdk-optimize-ios/README.md

 ### Binaries

-To generate `AEPEdgePersonalization.xcframework`, run the following Makefile target from the project root directory:
+To generate `AEPOptimize.xcframework`, run the following Makefile target from the project root directory:

 ```ruby
 $ make archive